ashleychontos/pySYD/docs/usage/intro.rst

 Introduction & help
 *******************

-As we have alluded to throughout the documentation, `pySYD` was initially intended to be ran as a command-line tool -- which means that the software is optimized for this usage and therefore, has many of the best defaults already in place.
+As we have alluded to throughout the documentation, `pySYD` was intended to be used through its command-line interface (CLI) -- which means that the software is specifically optimized for this usage and hence, nearly all parameters/options likely have the best defaults already set.
 Here, "best" just means that the setup is what works *best* for a majority of stars.

 However, that does not necessarily mean that your star(s) or setting(s) are expected to conform or adhere to these settings.
 In fact, we recommend playing around with some of the